 It’s designed with high-quality steel and can support weights of up to 300 pounds.
 It can also handle heights of up to 6’6″ with ease.
-It’s small and compact without many additional features, but still more than enough to compete with some of the best tables on the market.
+It’s small and compact without any additional features, but still more than enough to compete with some of the best inversion tables on the market.

 – Small and compact.